BrennanGambling/bloc_flux/README.md

 A reactive flux-like state management library using the BLoC pattern.

-## Important
-Currently in active development.
-Do not use in production.

 # Overview
 The goal of the bloc_flux package is to take the best parts of the Flux and BLoC state management patterns.